Skip to content

 1. Business Pressures

-• Tight deadlines and market pressures are pushing for faster delivery.
+• Tight deadlines and market pressures are leading to a push for faster delivery.

 • Prioritising features over code quality.